tibane0/tibane0.github.io/_tabs/notes.md

 <script>
 // The click handlers are now directly on the folder and subfolder elements
-// and call the 'toggle' function with 'this' to pass the clicked element.
+// and call the 'toggleVisibility' function with 'this' to pass the clicked element.
 // No need for a separate document.querySelectorAll loop for event listeners
 // as the onclick attributes handle it directly.
 </script>